-Results: For all SALLE funds not expended from the prior fiscal year, we obtained copies of letters from the Grant Administrator at the DSHS approving the carryover of funds to the next fiscal year.
+Results: For all SALLE funds not expended from Fiscal Year 2015 and 2016, we obtained copies of letters from the Grant Administrator at the DSHS approving the carryover of funds to the next fiscal year.
 We found no exceptions as a result of applying this procedure for Fiscal Years 2015 and 2016.